dieterdreist/OpenGeographyRegions/README.md

 *  44 "geoarea"

 ### Editing conventions
 Only use spaces, 2 spaces for each indentation level.
 Do not break the *geometry* value into lines so that the file becomes easier readable.
+4 digits coordinate precision should be sufficient (this corresponds to about 11.1m resolution at the equator)
+You can use formatjson.py from the [scripts folder](scripts) to format a geojson file accordingly.
+Note that you have to escape special characters in json (e.g. names).
+You can use for quick adhoc conversions `echo -n "your strange näme" | jq -Rsa .`
 #### Properties
 Stick to this property ordering to avoid unnecessary history cluttering.
 * name